Jed Lowrie: Second stint with Astros

 The Astros announced on December 15, 2014, that they had agreed to a three-year contract with Lowrie.
 There was a club option for a fourth year.
 The deal was worth as much as $28 million.
 Astros general manager Jeff Luhnow said that Lowrie fit well with one of the main objectives for the 2015 Astros, which was to improve the defensive skills of the team's infield.

 Some teams had explored signing Lowrie to play second base or third base.
 The Astros had a need at his preferred position, shortstop, though minor league prospect and shortstop Carlos Correa had a chance to make the major league team at some point during the 2015 season.
 Astros leadership had said that Correa will stay at shortstop; Astros beat writer Evan Drellich predicted that Lowrie might move to third base if Correa were called up to the major leagues.
+This did in fact occur, with Correa being promoted early in the year, which resulted in him winning AL Rookie of the Year.

 Second stint with Athletics

 On November 25, 2015, Lowrie was traded back to the Athletics for minor league pitcher Brendan McCurry.
-After the A's acquired shortstop Marcus Semien in a trade with the White Sox, Lowrie moved to second base.
+After the Athletics acquired shortstop Marcus Semien in a trade with the White Sox, Lowrie moved to second base.
 His 2015 season was cut short due to numerous injuries, allowing him to play in 69 games only.
 His 2016 season would be cut short due to injury as well, as he was diagnosed with a season ending toe injury, ending his season short to 87 games.
 In 2017, Lowrie set a new Oakland record for most doubles in a season, with 49.

 On July 10, 2018, owning a .288 batting average with 16 home runs and 62 RBI, Lowrie was named as an All-Star for the first time in his career, replacing injured Gleyber Torres on the team.
 On August 12, 2018, Lowrie recorded hit number 1,000 against the Los Angeles Angels in Anaheim with a double in the first inning.
 Lowrie would later hit his 100th career home run against Félix Hernández of the Seattle Mariners in Oakland on August 14, 2018, in the form of a two-run homer.

 New York Mets

 On January 10, 2019, Lowrie signed a two-year deal with the New York Mets.
 He was placed on the disabled list to begin the season with a knee sprain.
 Ultimately, Lowrie saw 7 pinch-hit at-bats in 2019 with one walk and no hits.
 He saw no field time that season.

-Lowrie wished to have knee surgery, but the Mets denied his request.
-Because the Mets did not approve of the surgery, they said it would void his contract if he went forward.
+Lowrie later stated that he wished to have knee surgery, but the Mets denied his request, and alleged the Mets threatened void his contract if he went forward with it.

 Lowrie did not appear in a game with the Mets in 2020 and became a free agent after the year, at which point he went forward with successful knee surgery.